Expression

 Medium: Oil Pastel

-Hues of Her Identity is a captivating artwork portraying a black woman adorned in a mesmerizing blend of vibrant paint colors.
+Hues of Her Identity is an artwork portraying a black woman adorned in a blend of vibrant paint colors.
 This evocative piece celebrates her multifaceted identity, symbolizing strength, resilience, and the rich diversity within her being.

 Abstract Portrait (2)